-When resources are thin and unexpected expenses creep up, many companies reach for their company credit card.
+When resources are thin and unexpected expenses creep up, many companies reach to their company credit card.

 Business credit cards can offer benefits, including higher limits and better rewards than personal cards.
 New business owners can also use business credit cards to help build their company credit reports.

-There are credit card issuers who offer cards especially for those looking for business credit building; business owners open the card using the risk level of their personal credit but the payment information reports back to a business bureau.
+There are credit card issuers who offer cards especially for those looking to build credit, business owners open the card by offering a personal guarantee but the payment information reports back to a business bureau.
 If used responsibly positive payment patterns will be reflected on the bureau’s credit report, reflecting positively on company credit.

 ** The bureaus do not share information.
-If the card you open only reports to Experian, the payment information will not be reflected on the other business credit reports. **
+If the card you open only reports to Experian, the payment information will not reflect on the other business credit reports. **